 How to Troubleshoot When Meds Affect Appetite

-How to keep your child well nourished when ADHD treatment and medications affect appetite and eating patterns.
+How to keep your child well nourished when side effects of ADHD medication affect appetite and eating patterns.

 Ten-year-old Ben Richardson is tall, sturdy and muscular – for an eight-year-old.
 The lively fifth-grader tips the scales at just 65 pounds.
 On ADHD medication since age five, he’s seen improvement in every area of functioning, except for appetite.
 That’s because stimulant medications also work on the part of the brain that controls hunger.
 “I’m just not hungry at mealtime,” Ben explains.

 “It’s like taking a diet pill and then sitting down at the table to eat,” says Dr. Larry Silver, Professor of Psychiatry at Georgetown University Medical School.
 Dr. Silver, and many other experts, counsel parents to time meals between doses of medication-but for many attention deficit disorder (ADHD or ADD) children like Ben, that strategy can be challenging.